 Antique Tibetan Lingam Singing Bowl.
 A3 (Third Eye Chakra)

-A Tibetan silk brocade bowl cushion, a padded mallet, and a teak and suede ringer are all included in the price.
+A padded striker and a suede-wrapped ringer are included in the price.

 Listen: (2 struck notes, the first with the bowl placed on a cushion and the second with it hand-held, and 1 played rim note also with the bowl hand-held).

 Note: We are currently blessed with several very similar large (8 to10 inch) antique Lingam bowls with different voices.
 Please contact us here if you are seeking a particular note or chakra.